tobyking3/viking-wars/lectures/lecture11/PITCHME.md

 - Remember and, importantly, **use** good practices
 - Naming conventions
 - Only valuable comments
-- Short and simple classes / functions
+- Short and simple classes / functions (_monadic_), but avoid contrived classes
 - Make sure it works (test using GitHub pages and Uni PC) -- we won't fix it for you
 - Structure your code **and** your assets